Joe Pimentel Business Interview

 But I think what we’re learning more is to let people use their talents.
 It depends on what your mission is in starting a business.
 Are you a farmer, are you a marketing person, are you a lab tech?
 There are different branches that require different amounts of capital to grow.

-So, that would be a tough question to answer in terms of dollar amounts.
-Like, a farmer that’s set up and has a brand company that comes and says, “Hey, I want you to grow certified organic hemp for me” – they can do it for a minimal investment of tens of thousands of dollars.
-Depending on the size of the grow, of course.
+So that would be a difficult question to answer in terms of dollars.
+For example, a farmer with a brand company who comes and says, “Hey, I want you to grow certified organic hemp for me” can do so for tens of thousands of dollars.
+Obviously, this depends on the size of the plant.

-You wanna open up an extraction lab?
-You need a million dollars just to build your lab.
-You wanna build a marketing company?
-You need millions of dollars to build that marketing company.
-Over the course of five years, we’ve certainly spent that money.
-But we kind of did everything a bit guerilla-style.
-Unfortunately, in today’s day of age, marketing costs a lot of money and that’s where it really all goes.
+You want to open an extraction lab?
+You’ll need a million dollars to build your laboratory.
+You want to start a marketing company?
+You’ll need millions of dollars to establish that marketing company.
+That money has undoubtedly been spent over the last five years.
+But we did everything a little guerrilla-style.
+Unfortunately, in today’s world, marketing is extremely expensive, and that is where it all goes.

 What did you consider when sourcing ingredients for your products?

-First of all, you have to know that your supply chain is always gonna be there.
-Because you never know – one of your products could hit it and then you have to make a lot of them.
-We ran into that problem with our hemp-infused honey.
-Finding a real consistent, high-quality, local honey was really challenging for us.
-So, I think you need to verify supply chains – make sure they can supply.
+First and foremost, you must understand that your supply chain will always exist.
+Because you never know when one of your products will be successful, necessitating the production of a large quantity.
+We ran into this issue with our hemp-infused honey.
+We had a difficult time finding a consistent, high-quality, locally produced honey.
+So, I believe you should verify supply chains to ensure they can supply.

 Certified organic is also important to me.
 The reality is there are important procedures for organic manufacturers and producers to follow.
 Whether they’re a good company or not, they’re being watched a little bit – so, we really try to make everything as certified-organic as we can.